-All hazards for the SBN Experiment Areas segment of the Fermilab Main Accelerator are summarized in this section, with additional details of the analyses for accelerator specific hazards.
+All hazards for the SBN Experiment Areas segment of the Fermilab Main Accelerator are summarized in this section.
+All are non-accelerator specific hazards (NASH); lab-wide common mitigations to these hazards are described in Section 1 Chapter 4.

 IV-7.2.1 Radiological Hazards